Skip to main content

 Rate Limits

-Rate limits depend on your plan’s Max TPS setting:
+Rate limits apply per organization (across all API keys for the same tenant), based on your plan’s Max TPS setting:

 Idempotency